raphnet/4nes4snes/Readme.txt

 	controllers to a PC using a single circuit.

-	The device connects to an USB port and appears to the PC as standard HID joystick with 8 axes and 32 buttons.
+	The device connects to an USB port and appears to the PC as standard HID joystick with 4 report Id's.
+This means that it looks like 4 controllers in Windows's control_panel->game_controllers window.

 2) USB Implementation